cronica-it/preview/README-DEVELOP.md

 - <https://github.com/cronica-it/preview.git>

-To clone the stable branch (`master`), run the following commands in a terminal (on Windows use the _Git Bash_ console):
+To clone a clean version of the stable branch (`master`), run the following commands in a terminal (on Windows use the _Git Bash_ console):

 ```sh